Torsion-Audio/Scyclone/README.md

 ## Installation
 The plugin uses the onnxruntime libary to inference our neural networks.
 Unfortnuatly at the moment the library is is included as a shared library, so it is necessary to put the shared library next to the exectutable or in your system libaray path.

-**Important:** If you are using the plugin inside a DAW, the shared libaray has to be put next to the DAW executable!
 Detailed instructions can be found here:
 - [Windows Guide](docs/install_instructions_windows.md).
 - [Mac Guide](docs/install_instructions_mac.md).